 Pros

-0% intro APR: Annual fee cards also tend to offer shorter 0% intro APR terms than their no annual fee counterparts, a crucial feature if you’re looking to move debt or make a large purchase.
+• 0% intro APR: Many cards with no annual fee tend to offer longer 0% intro APR terms, a crucial feature if you’re looking to move debt or make a large purchase.

-Ongoing interest: Since some annual fee cards may not offer a 0% intro APR or even allow you to transfer to the card, it’s important to compare ongoing interest rates.
-No annual fee cards’ ongoing APRs can often be lower than their premium siblings, like when comparing the Capital One Venture Rewards Credit Card and Capital One VentureOne Rewards Credit Card, but the ultimate goal is to avoid interest charges altogether, so find an affordable option with personally valuable rewards.
+• Ongoing interest: No annual fee cards’ ongoing APRs can often be lower than their premium siblings, but the ultimate goal is to avoid interest charges altogether, so find an affordable option with personally valuable rewards.

-Free credit score: Many no annual fee cards, such as the Discover it Cash Back card, now offer a free credit score monthly or quarterly without you taking a hit to your credit.
+• Free credit score: Many no annual fee cards, such as the Discover it Cash Back card, now offer a free credit score snapshot without affecting your credit.

 Cons

-You get what you pay for: Generally, credit cards that do not charge an annual fee offer less valuable introductory bonuses and fewer benefits when compared to credit cards that do charge an annual fee.
+• You get what you pay for: Generally, credit cards that do not charge an annual fee offer fewer benefits when compared to credit cards that do charge an annual fee.
 This is a classic case of getting what you pay for and, really, the one major drawback of no annual fee cards.

-How to choose a no annual fee credit card
+Should I get a no annual fee credit card?

 Who should get a no annual fee credit card